 |•M3 Challenge Runner Up (Magna Cum Laude Team Prize)||$15,000|

 |•M3 Challenge Third Place (Cum Laude Team Prize)||$10,000|

 |•M3 Challenge Sixth Place (First Honorable Mention Team Prize)||$2,500|

-Judges have the option of awarding up to $55,000 in additional semi-finalist and honorable mention team awards in amounts of $1,500 and $1,000 per team, respectively.
-The semi-finalist prize is awarded to teams whose papers were among the top-ranked and that underwent in-depth, specific discussions by judges, but missed making it into the top six.
-The honorable mention prize is awarded to the teams whose papers are judged to be worthy of recognition for their superior efforts.
+Judges have the option of awarding up to $65,000 in additional semi-finalist and honorable mention team awards in amounts of $1,500 and $1,000 per team, respectively.
+The semi-finalist prize is awarded to teams whose papers were among the top-ranked and that underwent in-depth, specific discussion by judges, but missed making it into the top six.
+The honorable mention prize is awarded to teams whose papers are judged to be worthy of recognition for their superior efforts.
 Schools of the top-six teams will also be awarded prizes to support their mathematics or related programs.

 Press releases are prepared on a regular basis and are distributed to appropriate media during and after the contest.
 Publications and participating schools may use these releases or portions thereof to promote their students' hard work and achievement.
 All releases can be found in the M3 Challenge Media Center.
-Collateral materials for the current Challenge are located in the media center, while all documentation of previous challenges can be found in the M3 Archives.
+Collateral materials for the current Challenge are located in the Media Center, while all documentation of previous challenges can be found in the M3 Archives.